wangxj03/wangxj03.github.io/content/posts/2024-09-24-code-search/index.md

 The embeddings, along with start/end line numbers and file paths, are stored in a remote vector database.
 When you use @Codebase or ⌘ Enter to ask about your codebase, Cursor retrieves the relevant code chunks from the vector database to provide context for large language model (LLM) calls.
 Essentially, Cursor uses a standard Retrieval-Augmented Generation (RAG) model, with the codebase index acting as the retrieval mechanism.

-In this post, we'll replicate the codebase indexing feature and demostrate it by building a semantic code search application.
+In this post, we’ll replicate the codebase indexing feature and build a semantic code search application.
 This application includes two main components: an offline ingestion pipeline to index code embeddings into a vector database, and a code search server that performs semantic retrieval from this database.
 We draw heavy inspiration from Qdrant’s [code search demo](https://github.com/qdrant/demo-code-search/tree/master) but provide our own implementations for the ingestion pipeline and code search backend.

 ## Ingestion Pipeline